3ndG4me/Gortscanner/README.md

 - Can parse port ranges and scan multiple ports Example: `gortscanner 192.168.0.1 1-1024`
 - Any combiniation of the above 3
 - Cross platform, makes it easy to drop a binary and not deal with python dependencies
 - Significantly faster than the python version.
-Idk by how much, but it's pretty obvious side by side even tweaking delays.
+Idk by how much, but it's pretty obvious side by side even tweaking delays, especially thanks to multithreaded goroutines as of version 5.0.
 - Better output than version 1.0.
 Now displays `Host: <host> Ports: <Port/TCP>` for easier parsing.
     - Try `./gortscanner <host(s)> <port(s)> | grep “Host:” | tee scan.out` for a nice easy to cut up report.